popina/StarIO/README.md

       TSP800II
       SAC10

          Refer to the Star Line Mode Command Specifications manual for details of what commands are supported.
          This manual is freely available on the Star Micronics website.

+      SP700

+         Refer to the Star Command Specifications manual for details of what commands are supported.
+         This manual is freely available on the Star Micronics website.

     Raster Graphics Mode:
       TSP100LAN